 Dance/Movement Therapy is an Evidence Based Practice; there is a growing body of evidence about the mind-body connection.
 This position has been maintained by Dance/Movement Therapist for years.
 The following are links to articles discussing this evidence.
+The body of written work for and about dance/movement therapy is ever expanding, offering growing evidence for the professional recognition of the field.

 Research on the Efficacy of Dance/Movement Therapy is Growing